george-butler/Automated_DIC_platelet_analysis/README.md

 1. Download the LOCI pulgin

-	 Assuming that you already have FIJI installed, download the latest LOCI plugin from [here](https://sites.imagej.net/LOCI/plugins/LOCI/).
-Once downloaded, save the LOCI plugin to the FIJI plugin folder and then restart FIJI.
+	 Assuming that you already have FIJI installed, follow the instructions [here](https://eliceirilab.org/software/fiji-plugins/) about how to download the LOCI plugin.
 If successful, the ROI Map function should now appear at Plugins>LOCI>ROI Map.

 2. Manual curation